sysgears/apollo-universal-starter-kit/docs/mobileChat.md

 ### Access Rights Management for Users

-The access rights management is a special feature in the Apollo Starter Kit mobile chat.
 The current implementation of the mobile chat has two types of users &ndash; the anonymous user and the registered user.

-If the user isn’t logged in, he or she chats _anonymously_, and the user's messages are labelled accordingly.
+If the user isn’t logged in, he or she will be able to chat as _anonymous user_, and the user's messages are labelled accordingly.
 Alternately, if the user has logged in, the user's messages are signed with the username.

 Authorization in the mobile chat is configured in such a way that a _logged-in user_ can’t edit or delete messages that he or she sent as _anonymous user_ from the same mobile device.
 And vice versa, the _anonymous_ user isn't authorized to change or delete the messages sent by a _logged-in_ user from the same device.

-The mechanism for the access rights management is based on the use of universally unique identifier (UUID) and authentication tokens.

-When you run the app without logging in, the app only generates a UUID and stores it to your device's local storage.
-Then, the app uses the UUID to identify you as _anonymous user_ when you chat.
-Afterwards, if you log in to the app, the app will use the authentication token for identification and label all your messages with your username.
+The mobile app uses the Universally Unique Identifier to differentiate which messages are sent by a non-authenticated user.

 You can test this functionality with the following demo users in Apollo Universal Starter Kit: